Doozer-Framework/Doozr/README.md

 ## Services

-`Doozr` is shipped with the following high quality core *Services*:
+`Doozr` is shipped with the following Services:

  - `Cache` ([PSR-6][2] compatible caching subsystem, support for Filesystem, Memcached and ...)
  - `Configuration` (Configuration-Reader for Ini- & JSON-Configurations and caching)